 Consider Other Avenues

 There are other ways you can get a loan without having to put up collateral when you have bad credit.
-You could consider installment loans, which allow you to pay off your loan over time in fixed amounts per month.
+You could consider installment loans in Illinois, which allow you to pay off your loan over time in fixed amounts per month.

 There are also cash advance loans, which are usually for smaller amounts, but could help in a pinch.
 These loans are usually for smaller amounts of time, usually having a date to be paid back in full within several weeks to a few months.